 1. Buy in season.
 Asparagus peaks in spring, while blueberries are ripest in summer.
 Besides being fresher and more likely to be locally grown, produce is more affordable in season.

 2. Buy frozen and stock up.
 Ever regrettably tossed a head of broccoli that sat in your fridge for a week?
 Frozen foods eliminate that problem and save you money.
 You can literally buy months of veggies and other foods to store in your freezer, so you always have organic frozen spinach to toss into soups, stews, or to use as a side dish.

 3. Less meat, more plant-based foods.
 In The Virgin Diet, I encourage you to only choose the best-quality meats, like grass-fed beef and wild-caught salmon.
 But they aren’t cheap, especially if you’re trying to feed a family of 4 or more.
 Rather than buy lower-quality, conventionally produced meats (sorry, but farm-raised salmon is just gross), load your plate with less meat and more green veggies, good fats like avocado, and starchy high-fiber carbs.

-4. Start your day with The Virgin Diet Shake.
+4. Start your day with a Virgin Diet Shake.
 Occasionally someone will write that they can’t afford the pea/rice protein powder in my store.
-A little math solves that problem, since you’ll be spending about three dollars total to do The Virgin Diet Shake.
+A little math solves that problem, since you’ll be spending about three dollars total to do a Virgin Diet Shake.
 That’s less than you’d spend on a nutrient-empty, fat-storing muffin or breakfast smoothie.

 5. Don’t snack.
 I have clients total the money they spend at bodegas, vending machines, and other snack ventures.
 They’re often shocked at the amount.
 In The Virgin Diet, I encourage you not to snack unless you absolutely must.
 You’ll save calories and money.